zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 * If you want more advanced deployment strategies like A/B testing, canary deployments, ensembles and transformers.

-* if you want to overcome the model deployment sclability problems.
+* if you want to overcome the model deployment Scalability problems.
 Read more about KServe Multi Model Serving or [ModelMesh ](https://kserve.github.io/website/0.9/modelserving/mms/modelmesh/overview/).

 If you are looking for a more easy way to deploy your models locally, you can use the [MLflow Model Deployer](./mlflow.md) flavor.